ansipunk/sugar/README.md

 I chose UUID as primary key type.
 Other than that nothing really special.
 OpenAPI schema is available at `/api/openapi`.
 There are very few tests.

+I ignored many important things like debug mode, authentication and authorization, configuration management and permissions as they are out of scope of this assignment.

 URLs:

 - `/api/wallets/`